 机器人扭秧歌

 This meme mashes up humanoid robots — particularly viral footage of Chinese robots performing the traditional northeastern folk dance yangge — with deadpan commentary about automation, repetition, and the surreal pace of AI development.
-It's used to mock both overhyped tech demos and the soul-crushing grind of doing repetitive work with forced enthusiasm, essentially asking: are we the robots now?
+Emerging around 2025, it's used to mock both overhyped tech demos and the soul-crushing grind of doing repetitive work with forced enthusiasm, essentially asking: are we the robots now?

 Cultural Context